 - The spiral welded pipe was tested for mechanical properties, chemical composition, and bonding conditions.

-- X-ray television or film are used to inspect the spiral welded pipe where the butt weld of strip steel and the t-joint intersecting the spiral weld are located.
+- X-ray television or film is used to inspect the spiral welded pipe where the butt weld of strip steel and the t-joint intersecting the spiral weld are located.

 - A hydrostatic pressure test is performed on each spiral welded pipe, and the pressure is radically sealed.